Your biotech mastery is so extensive you could explain the complexities of gene editing to a single cell organism.

 - Why everyone in biotech should be writing cover letters.

 Need assistance with your resume?
 Get support with our AI Resume Builder.
-Choose a design suitable to a career in biotech and get section-by-section advice, including auto-generated text you can easily edit.
+Choose a design suitable to a career in biotech and get section-by-section advice, including auto-generated text you can easily edit and add to your template.

 You’ve got the knowledge to be a star in the biotech world, but can you sequence a resume that will make an employer sit up and take notice?